EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

    If the raster image has wavelength information associated with it, you may also select an RGB combination from different custom RGB band combinations (True Color, Colored IR, SWIR-NIR-R or NIR-SWIR-R).
-Right click on the dataset in the :guilabel:`Data Views` panel, select :guilabel:`Layer Properties` and navigate to :guilabel:`Raster Band`.
+Right click on the dataset in the :guilabel:`Data Views` panel, select :guilabel:`Layer Properties` and navigate to :guilabel:`Symbology`.
    Don't forget to choose appropriate Min/Max Value Settings.

 4. Basic navigation tools